Skip to main content

 • Procuring project partners as consultants (but exceptions may be considered on a case-by-case basis).

-• Costs already covered by employment contract.
+• Costs already covered by employment contracts.

-Notable exclusions:
+Notable exclusions

 • Costs incurred before the date of approval unless the Welsh Government’s Agile Cymru Team confirms otherwise in writing.
 Incurred costs are commitments to pay, such as flight, hotel and room bookings, which cannot be reclaimed in full upon cancellation.

-• Recoverable VAT is ineligible
+• Recoverable VAT is ineligible.

 • Activity and costs that might be supported by an alternative source of funding.
-This includes funds from the applicant’s organisation as well as other grant schemes, which may be more suited.
+This includes funds from the applicant’s organisation as well as other grant schemes which may be more suited.

 For travel, value for money and/or low carbon options must be used, taking into account the objectives of the activity.
 The policies of the applicant’s organisation must be followed.
 We expect accommodation costs to be within the HMRC benchmark rates and we may limit our grant to these rates unless higher costs are justified specifically.